Get Started

 - Make sure the doctor or clinic is accepting new patients.
 Above the wheelchair picture is a line that says Accepting Patients.
 If there is a Y that means that new patients are allowed.

-Once you have found a PCP, fill out the Choose or Change Primary Doctor form online or call Member Services at the Alliance.
+Once you have found a doctor, fill out the Choose or Change Primary Doctor form online.
+You can also call Alliance Member Services.

 - An acute condition.
 Completion of covered services shall be provided for the duration of the acute condition.